sajudson/dataviz-project/README.md

 This data set is from the Washington DC Bike Share system and covers a two year period between Jan 2011 and Dec 2012.
 The data set contains the following attributes:
   - Date and Time:
-    - Year, month, day, hour. (continuous/temporal, may be treated as ordinal or categorical in some cases)
+    - Date (year/month/day) and hour (continuous/temporal).
+    - Derived attributes:
+      - Season, working day, and holiday (categorical).
-    - Derived attributes: season (categorical), working day (categorical), holiday (categorical), day of week (ordinal).
+      - Day of week (ordinal/categorical).
-  - Weather (rescaled to [0,1])
+  - Weather
+    - Temperature, humidity, and wind speed (continuous).
-    - Temperature (continuous), humidity (continuous), weather situation (categorical)
+    - Weather situation (categorical).
-    - Derived attributes:  apparent temperature (continuous)
+    - Derived attributes:
+      - Apparent temperature (continuous).
   - System users:
     - Casual, registered, and total user counts (continuous).

-  Raw temporal date and time variables are continuous, but year and month can also function as categorical attributes because of the limited number of unique values (2 and 12 respectively).
+  The raw date and time variables are continuous, but year and month can also function as categorical attributes because of the limited number of unique values (2 and 12 values respectively).
 The derived temporal values of season, working day, holiday and day of week were treated as categorical attributes.

   All categorical variables were mapped to integers in the original data set.
+Continuous weather data was rescaled from the original units to the range [0,1].

 ## Processing